dinv/FreshTomatoes/README.md

 1) Run ```entertainment_center.py```
 2) Change which movies are listed by modifying the ```movie_input``` list in ```entertainment_center.py```
 3) Rerun ```entertainment_center.py``` to see the changes reflected

+##QueryHelper
+By default, the first result of a query is used.
+This can be problematic if
+the desired movie is not the first result.

+For example, if we wanted to query for 'The Lego Movie', the first result
+returned is 'The Lego Batman Movie'.

+This can be handled using the QueryHelper utility class, which can assist
+users in manually verifying a movie ID.
+This ID can then be used in place of a
+string title in the ```movie_input``` variable.

+Run ```helper_example.py``` to see this illustrated.
+Then, replace 'Lego Batman' with 137106 to see this reflected on the webpage.